Dermatofibrosarcoma Protuberans (DFSP)

 What is Dermatofibrosarcoma protuberans (DFSP)?

-A rare type of skin cancer that grows slowly.
+A rare type of skin cancer that grows slowly and rarely spreads.

 Where does DFSP typically occur?